 Where did our Scophony motor come from?

-Amazingly our motor came with its original box, which is fairly intact and it still has its address label.
-The label reads that the motor was sent by van to a Mr EH Traub from a Mr G Wikkenhauser.
+Amazingly, our motor came with its original box, which is fairly intact and it still has its address label.
+The label states that the motor was sent by van to a Mr EH Traub from a Mr G Wikkenhauser.

 Having written an article3 concerning Ernest H Traub in 2009, I knew only too well who he was.